chankxow/chankxow/README.md

 ## 🌱 I'm currently learning

-- [e.g., a new ML, technolog, Deep Learning and Neural Network]
+- [e.g., a new ML, technology, Deep Learning and Neural Network]